 5. Arrange tasks in the appropriate quadrant

-Examine each job to see how urgent and/or crucial it is for your agenda, then categorize them in your list.
-Once you’ve determined whether activities are urgent, important, both, or neither, assign them to the appropriate quadrant.
-You may start utilizing this matrix structure to perform activities throughout the day, week, or month.
+Examine each job to see how urgent and/or crucial it is for your agenda, then categorise them in your list.
+Once you’ve determined whether or not activities are critical or essential, assign them to the appropriate quadrant.
+You may use this matrix structure to perform daily, weekly, or monthly activities.

-Time management may be a very personal issue, but there are certain general concepts that apply to almost every small company owner or manager out there.
-The Covey Matrix wonderfully explains and categorizes these ideas.
+Time management may be a personal issue, but certain general concepts apply to almost every small company owner or manager.
+The Covey Time Management Matrix, sometimes called the Eisenhower matrix, wonderfully explains and categorises these ideas.

-The more you use Covey’s Matrix, the more conscious you will become of where your task falls in each quadrant.
-After that, all you have to do is move your time in the proper way.
+The more you use Stephen Covey’s Matrix, the more conscious you will become of where your task falls in each quadrant.
+After that, all you have to do is appropriately move your time.
 David Gousset.